OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

 When PAOs are used as support functions without any modification, we don't need to set any parameters related to support functions in ``Conquest_input``.

 If we contract multiple PAOs to small number of support functions or use blip functions, we need to provide several input parameters.
+There are two kinds of support functions contracted from PAOs, *multi-site* support functions and *on-site* support functions.

 Full details of how the support functions are found and represented can be found in :ref:`basissets`.